Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

     - “capi-media-recorder-tool” must be installed to use “recorder_test”.
 - Media Content
   - Added synchronous thumbnail creation API and old asynchronous API is deprecated.
-  - Added support for contents moving between internal or SD Card and USB Storage.
+  - Added support for contents moving among the internal, SD Card and USB Storage.
 - Media Controller
   - Added playback position, shuffle mode, repeat mode control APIs.
-  - Added playback action APIs to replace Playback state APIs.
+  - Added playback action APIs to replace playback state APIs.
 And some playback states have changed.
   - Added support for playlist.
   - Added support for response of the request.
 - Image Util